jbx-protocol/juice-docs-v2/docs/learn/overview.md

 ##### **Weight**
 <p>
   A number used to determine how many project tokens should be minted and transferred when payments are received during the funding cycle.
-In other words, weight is the exchange rate between the project token and a currency defined by <a href="/docs/api/contracts/">baseWeightCurrency</a>.
+In other words, weight is the exchange rate between the project token and a currency (defined by a <a href="/docs/api/contracts/jbpayoutredemptionpaymentterminal">JBPayoutRedemptionPaymentTerminal</a>).
 Project owners can configure this directly, or allow it to be derived automatically from the previous funding cycle's weight and discount rate.
 </p>

 <!---->